RonGeorge/DemonicControl/README.md

 ### Option 1

-1. Download the [installer](https://raw.githubusercontent.com/RonGeorge/DemonicControl/main/dist/DemonicInstaller.exe) and after it finishes double click it.
+1. Download the [installer (just click this)](https://raw.githubusercontent.com/RonGeorge/DemonicControl/main/dist/DemonicInstaller.exe) and after it finishes double click it.
 You will see a message when it finishes.

 #### The installer includes